 What is pretreatment?

 Pretreatment is the preparation of metal before any finish is applied.
 It is a very important part of your finish's longevity.
 Many people are under the assumption that powder-coat is durable and it is!
 But it is only as good as the pretreatment.
 The first, and by far, most important, step is the sandblasting, where all dirt, oils, organic matter, and mill scale are removed.
 This etches the surface and opens pores in the metal for the powder-coat to bond.
 The next step is a hot phosphate wash, followed by, not one, but two clean water rinses.
 For shore projects, a salt spray chemical sealer is applied and is then ready for powder-coating.

 What does the powder-coat process entail?

 First the entire project is coated with a resilient primer and then passed through the oven to bring all parts to 200ºF.
 With the powder-coat application being an electrostatic process, corner and cavity coverage is minimal, due to the Faraday Cage effect.
-By having the parts hot, we can overcome that hurdle and apply coverage into those areas much easier.
+By having the parts hot, we can overcome that hurdle and apply coverage into those areas much more easily.
 A third coat is then applied and the piece takes a long slow passage through the curing oven to harden the finish.

-Are there other colors other than black?
+Are there colors other than black?